Why Does Our Eyesight Deteriorate As We AGE?

 AMD happens very slowly in some people.
 Even if you have early AMD, you may not experience vision loss for a long time.
 For other people, AMD progresses faster and can lead to central vision loss in one eye or both eyes.

-AMD is, according to the definition from the NEI, a degeneration of the macula.
+AMD, according to the definition from the NEI, is a degeneration of the macula.
 According to the VMR Institute,

 The macula is the central area of the retina and is of particular interest to retina specialists.
 Remember, that the retina is the light sensitive tissue which lines the inside of the eye.
 The macula is the functional center of the retina.
 It gives us the ability to see “20/20” and provides the best color vision.